a2824256/racing_chart.js/README.md

 # racing_chart.js
-This project is used create a racing chart.
+This project is used for create a racing chart.

 # Author
 Alex Leung e-mail address lygg725@163.com